hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ### Generating Client Libraries using OpenAPI Generator:

 OpenAPI generator allows generation of API client libraries (SDK Generation), server stubs, documentation, and configuration automatically given an [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (both 2.0 and 3.0 are supported).
-This tool supports more than 50 programming languages and Devops tools.
+This tool supports more than 50 programming languages and Dev ops tools.

 This tool is available in various forms for usage: